openl2m/openl2m/docs/code/drivers/index.rst

 * several based on SNMP (generic, Arista, Aruba/HP-Procurve, Aruba/AOS-CX, Cisco, Juniper, Netgear).
 * a Juniper PyEz-NC API based driver.
 * a REST-API based connector for the Aruba AOS-CX line of devices.
+* a REST-API based connector for Arista devices.
 * a read-only driver based on the Napalm automation framework.

 Note that the SNMP driver can support several vendors that implemented their own SNMP data.